juliema/Data_Science_For_Biology_II/README.md

 _Participation (20%)_ Participation entails showing up for class, prepared and doing your best to work through assigned tasks and programming example problems.
 Becasue all classes build on previous classes if you need to miss a class contact me.
 Some of the material we cover might be easy and quick to figure out.
 Other material and tasks will present roadblocks that are more difficult.
 We are building a positive community in this class, your attitude and helpfulness will be evaluated.

-_Independent project (40%)_ Everyone will be responsible for an independent project (this can be done either individually, or as a group no more than 3 people).
+_Independent project (40%)_ Everyone will be responsible for an independent project (this can be done either individually, or as a group no more than 2 people).
 The goal of your semester project is to incorporate the tools learned in this classroom into a project of your design.
 Ideally this will be something related to your research and will help you move your PhD forward, but you could decide to work on new project.
 A requirement of the project will be to incorporate at least 2 tools learned in the class to resolve a biological question or computational problem.
-You will turn in a one to two page write up of the project and how you will solve it by week 6.
+You will turn in a 1-2 page write up of the project and how you will solve it by week 6.
 On the last day of class you will turn in a one to three page write up of the project, put the documented code on github, (or submit to me) and present your project in a 10-15 min presentation the last day of class.

 #### White paper
 - _1-2 page White Paper:_  The 1-2 page write up should be similar format to a whtie paper.
-Therefore there should be an introduction to the biological or other type of problem you are trying to solve (with references), just like a white paper.
-The next section will be there methods.
-Here describe what you are going to do.
+Therefore there should be an introduction to the biological or other type of problem you are trying to solve (with references), just like a white paper followed by a methods section.
+The methods will fully describe your plan.
 For example "I will write a python script to take the data from a phyllip format to a fasta format".
 There should be two techniques from the class used (e.g. python, shell scripts, Github, Relational Database, Cleaning Data).

 #### Project Summary + Presentation
   - _1-2 page Project Paper:_  The 1-2 page final paper should be similar format to the whiite paper but added results and discussion section.
-Again explain in detail what aare the two tools from the class you used and how thata turned oout.
-In the diiscussion talk about how this helped your project and what you would do next (or what you leaarned).
+Explain in detail the tools from class you used.
+In the diiscussion talk about how this helped your project and what you would do next and what you leaarned.

   - _10 - 15 min presentation:_  On the last day of class each of you will present your project to the class.
 No more than 15 min each - Feel free to show GitHub repos anad or run code in class.